Big Days: Production

+Rachel Bilson reprises her role as Cindy from the season five episode "Girls Versus Suits".
+Kaylee DeFer guest stars as Casey.
+Both Bilson and DeFer later return in the season eight episode "Band or DJ?".

+The song "Ballad of Sir Frankie Crisp (Let It Roll)" by George Harrison appears in the closing moments of the episode.
+Andy Gowan, music supervisor for the series, told The Hollywood Reporter that it "certainly wasn't easy to secure the rights to the song, but it was well worth it" and that it "was such an honor to be able to use music from a Beatle".
+The song is heard again in the closing moments of the season finale "Challenge Accepted".
+Gowen listed the use of the song as one of the "top musical moments" of How I Met Your Mother.

 Critical response

 Donna Bowman of The A.V.
 Club gave the episode a B+ score.
 She said that the episode put in the show's "core competencies in a shrewdly calculated package," citing flash-forwards to the day Ted meets the Mother and how other elements could have a role in making it happen.

 Robert Canning of IGN gave the episode a rating of 8.5 out of 10.

 DeAnn Welker of Television Without Pity gave the episode a B+.

-Chris O'Hara of TV Fanatic gave the episode 3.5 out of 5 stars.
+The episode received praise from both the Los Angeles Times and Vulture.